-The GRE® General test plays a vital role in the admissions process for graduate programs around the world, including business and law.
+The GRE® General test plays a vital role in the admissions process for graduate and professional programs around the world, including business and law.
 The test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that have been developed over a long period of time and are required for success in today’s demanding programs.
-Test content is closely aligned with these skills, and test-taker friendly features, such as the ability to skip questions, go back and change answers, provide a flexible testing experience for prospective applicants helping them approach test day with more confidence.

 - In most regions of the world, the computer-delivered GRE General Test is administered on computer and available on a continuous basis throughout the year.

 - In Mainland China; Hong Kong, China; Taiwan, China; and Korea, the computer-delivered test is available up to three times per month.